Filecoin’s ICO opens today for accredited investors after raising $52M from advisers

 Last week Filecoin concluded a much talked about “advisor” sale that brought in a total of $52M from ~150 investors including Sequoia Capital, Andreessen Horowitz, Union Square Ventures, Winklevoss Capital and about 100 individual high-profile Silicon Valley investors.

-15% of all tokens allocated will go to advisors and ICO investors, with 15% going to Protocol Labs (the company creating FileCoin), 15% going to a new foundation, and 70% being held for miner rewards.
+Ten percent of tokens allocated will go to advisors and ICO investors, with 15% going to Protocol Labs (the company creating FileCoin), 5% going to a new foundation, and 70% being held for miner rewards.
 The ICO is capped in terms of FileCoin sold at 200M, but the final price of FileCoin will depend on the total amount of USD raised, which is uncapped.

 If you’re interested in more specifics related to the ICO distribution, you can read the economics of the token sale here.